 This cannot be said enough.

 It is absolutely vital that you get your businesses branding right.
-If having a website gives you credit, getting the branding right on your website and on print is cementing your authority as a legitimate business.
+If having a website gives you credit, getting the branding right is cementing your authority as a legitimate business.

-Getting a good designer to work on your business logo and branding is probably a good idea.
-Skimping out on an online crowdsourcing job for your overall brand and design can be risky, and it is often met with language barrier issues.
+Getting a good designer to work on your business logo and branding is a good idea when starting a business.
+Skimping out on an online crowdsourcing job for your overall brand design can be risky, and it is often met with language barrier issues and cultural differences.
 The old saying, “you get what you pay for” couldn’t ring truer.

 At the end of the day, your designer can only help you with the design.
 It will be up to you to continue to weave your brand across all facets of your business.
 You can ask your designer to create a style guide for you to follow or if you have some extra coin, a branding package.